-I did some volunteer work in for example Costa Rica where I spent a couple weeks away from the real world helping to protect sea turtles on a remote island.This is one of the experiences I listed in my blog 30 things I only experienced because I traveled.
-End of 2016 and the beginning of 2017 I made my to Sydney though to take a break from traveling.
+I did some volunteer work in for example Costa Rica where I spent a couple weeks helping to protect sea turtles on a remote island.This is one of the experiences I listed in my blog with travel adventures from around the world.
+End of 2016 and the beginning of 2017 I made my way to Australia though to take a break from traveling.
 Read about my Australian Dream in my Australian Working Holiday Visa blog.

 Several adventures came my way and loads of them were not planned.
 I met hundreds of people along the road and made loads of friends.
 It has been a roller coaster ride ever since and it seems there is no end to it in the near future!
-Spending my money wisely and spending it in such a way that it makes me a happy traveller being away from the corporate life is my secret.
-It is the key to stay on the road for a long time!
-Nowadays I try to keep up with my weekly adventures and every week I launch a new blog, telling you stories about my weekly adventures, like for example a exploring Nusa Penida on a motorbike or taking magic mushrooms in Bali.
+Spending my money wisely and spending it in such a way that it makes me a happy traveller is my secret.
+Of course it became easier with the years going by and my blog starting to make a good income.

 How I became a full time travel blogger

 Nowadays things changed and I am working hard to live of my blog.
 Generating an income from blogging is extremely hard in the first years and not something that you will establish in a couple months.
 It is taking me more than a year now and I am still working many hours to realize a decent income.
 I will write more travel blogs about what I exactly do behind the scenes and how I survive in this little nasty world of bloggers. ;)

 Now you have read how it all started and how I was able to afford to travel click on the link or the picture below to read about my travel blogger salary and best of all an honest inside in how a travel blogger makes money.
 No bullshit, the truth about making money.
 The below article was written in March 2018, but for every beginning blogger a very helpful insight on whether to start a travel blog or not.